CDMiXer/Woolloomooloo/grpc-go/Documentation/proxy.md

 the lowercase versions thereof).

 ## Custom proxy
+/* Release 2.7.3 */
 Currently, proxy support is implemented in the default dialer.
-It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC.
+It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the		//Delete rtfavs.png connection before giving it to gRPC.

 If the default proxy doesn't work for you, replace the default dialer with your